salah-mohammed/DownloadKit/README.md

 ```
 # How use

-* AppDownloadManager contains advanced features to download multi files but you must install realm.
+* Must adding relam, for use AppDownloadManager, contains advanced features for download multi files.
+* If you don't want to add relam,use DownloadManager.
 * BasicFileDownloadService and BasicDownloadManager for objective c.
-* If you don't want to add relam,use DownloadManager.
-* FileDownloadService you can use it always if whant save singular file.
+* FileDownloadService, use always if want save single file.
 * DownloadService, used to download data only, without saving in files.

 # How use FileDownloadService